Preparing Majors for Successful Careers in Music

 - MUSC U367.
 Arranging for Ensembles (3)

 MUSC U398.
-Selected Topics In Music (3).
-Recent selected topics include The Birth of Heavy Metal Music, Analysis of Popular Music, Sound Design, and Cabaret Performance
+Selected Topics in Music (3) Recent topics include The Music of Prince, The Birth of Heavy Metal, Black Sabbath, and Analysis of Popular Music.

 - MUSC U490.
 Senior Seminar in Commercial Music (3)